khrome/quicker/README.md

 quicker
 =======
 View a series of images on autopilot, from the command-line via quicklook.
 Perfect for comics, archived image sets or displaying an auto-generated slideshow!
+Also supports viewing via the terminal.

-Due to the quicklook requirement this is currently OS X only.
+Using quicklook requires OS X.

 It currently only supports directories of unpacked images.
 If you are interested in .cbr/.cbz support... contact me.